Integration

 What is an MCP server?

 An MCP (Model Context Protocol) server is a service that exposes tools, resources, and prompts to AI assistants.
 It's an open standard created by Anthropic that lets AI tools interact with external systems securely.
-The TestCollab MCP server lets AI assistants manage test cases.
+The TestCollab MCP server lets AI assistants manage test cases, suites, and test plans.

 Which AI assistants are supported?